Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The IMO Initial Strategy captured operational (tank-to-wake) emissions, whilst the 2023 IMO GHG Strategy refers to lifecycle (well-to-wake) emissions.
 To comprehensively measure a ship’s total emissions, upstream and operational emissions have been combined, which prevents issues arising from emissions “leakage” due to fuels which have zero operational emissions but higher emissions when their upstream emissions are counted.

-These LCA guidelines will provide a widely accepted framework for defining emission factors which will become the standard for the industry.
-However, the timing of this publication implies that it will likely not be available in time for the next reporting period (2024 report based on 2023 data).
-Therefore, the Association adopted a set of default values for reporting that captured the latest available science, provided transparency, captured upstream emissions and the impact of onboard technologies.
+These LCA guidelines should provide a widely accepted framework for defining emission factors in the industry.
+However, as the latest update to the IMO LCA Guidelines was not yet available for the 2024 reporting period (2024 report based on 2023 data), the Sea Cargo Charter adopted a set of emission factor for reporting that captured the latest available science, provided transparency, captured upstream emissions and the impact of onboard technologies.
 Several national and supranational entities have published emission factors to cater for their internal regulatory framework and emissions accounting all of which have advantages and disadvantages with no clear gold standard.

-The main sources consulted were the provisional IMO LCA Guidelines, material from the European Commission outlining reporting under Fit for 55 regulation, ecoinvent database, as well as the GREET framework used in the US.
+The main sources consulted were the provisional EPC.376(80), material from the European Commission outlining reporting under Fit for 55 regulation (Fuel EU), the ecoinvent database, as well as the GREET framework used in the US.
 With this information at hand and keeping the logic that transparency will be key to ensure legitimacy and credibility for any pragmatic way forward, the following cascading order of emission factor priority has been adopted:

-1. Emission factors for conventional liquid fuels available in MEPC 80/7/4 should be used
+- Emission factors for conventional liquid fuels available in MEPC.376(80) should be used

-3. Any other emission factors should be taken from the GREET database
+- Any other emission factors should be taken from the GREET database.

 Calculations & data sourcing